Software installation¶

 dietpi-ddns <options> apply <provider>

-to apply a cron job for the given provider and use the following options set details:<provider>
+to apply a cron job for the given provider and given options<provider>

 apply